-The detailed preliminary project study for the widening of the multifunctional path located on the bridge has been completed and a report was issued in the third quarter of 2022-2023.
-With respect to the development of a memorial circuit, which is the subject of ongoing discussions with the Mohawk First Nation of Kahnawà:ke, the timeline for the completion of the preliminary project study is to be confirmed.
-Coordination is underway with the Mohawk Council of Kahnawà:ke (MCK) to confirm the scope of the project and to ensure the social acceptability of the new layouts and the connection of the bridge's multifunctional path to the municipal network.
-A community consultation exercise for the memorial circuit was conducted in the first quarter of 2023-2024.
-The results of this consultation were positive, and JCCBI is currently working with the MCK to plan the next steps.
+With regard to the development of a leisure pathway, which is the subject of ongoing discussions with the Mohawk First Nation of Kahnawà:ke, the timeline for the completion of the preliminary project study is to be confirmed.
+Coordination is underway with the MCK to confirm the scope of the project and ensure the social acceptability of the new layouts.
+A community consultation exercise for the pathway was conducted in the first quarter of 2023-2024.
+The results of this consultation were positive, and JCCBI is currently working with the MCK to plan the next steps, which include the setting up of a working group comprising members of the Mohawk community, whose mandate will be to identify two concepts for the redevelopment of the site.